Carnacki: "Doctor Who: Foreign Devils"

+Doctor Who: The Doctor and Carnacki

+In 2024, Big Finish Productions announced a box set of three full-cast audio dramas featuring Dan Starkey reprising his role as Carnacki alongside Sylvester McCoy as the Seventh Doctor, who appears intermittently throughout Carnacki's life.
+The dramas are entitled "The Haunter of the Shore" by AK Benedict, "The House" by Georgia Cook, and "The Institute of Forgotten Souls" by Jonathan Barnes.
+Starkey has appeared prominently in Doctor Who in audio for Big Finish and on television, notably as Strax and other characters of the Sontaran race.
+The set is to be released in November of that year.

 The League of Extraordinary Gentlemen

 In 2007 a graphic novel entitled The League of Extraordinary Gentlemen: Black Dossier was released, written by Alan Moore and illustrated by Kevin O'Neill.
 It is part of The League of Extraordinary Gentlemen series, and is the first to feature Thomas Carnacki.
 Carnacki is a member of the 1910s League of Extraordinary Gentlemen, with Wilhelmina Murray, Allan Quatermain, Orlando, and A. J. Raffles.
 The Black Dossier is filled with non-comic pieces, taking the form of prose stories, letters, maps, guidebooks, magazines and even a lost Shakespeare folio.
 Carnacki features most prominently in a short story "What Ho, Gods of the Abyss" and concerns a visit by Jeeves and Bertie Wooster (by P. G. Wodehouse) to Wooster's Aunt Dahlia wherein they encounter an Elder Thing, along with a Mi-go and a Cthulhu cult.
-Carnacki is described as being "an older man...who seemed to be regarded by the others as an expert on the sort of business going on within my aunt's estate."
+Carnacki is described as being "an older man...who seemed to be regarded by the others as an expert on the sort of business going on within my aunt's estate".
 After questioning Wooster closely he performs a ritual banishing of the Elder Thing with the help of his team.
 In another section of the Black Dossier entitled "The Sincerest Form of Flattery" it is mentioned that Carnacki "had encounters with some form of spirit that allowed him brief, fragmentary visions of the future" regarding an attempt to derail the coronation of King George V. Due to ill health following his visions of World War I, Carnacki did not participate in the League's battle with Les Hommes Mysterieux, and had by 1937 retired from active duty.

 Released in 2009, Part I of The League of Extraordinary Gentlemen, Volume III: Century entitled "What Keeps Mankind Alive" features Carnacki as a main character.
 Set in 1910, following his visions of a black cabal, Carnacki brings Mina Harker, Allan Quatermain, Orlando, and A.J.
 Raffles to an occult club which is populated by a range of fictional occult detectives looking for clues as to the cabal.
 This leads them to investigate and confront the cabal led by W. Somerset Maugham's Aleister Crowley analogue, Oliver Haddo.
 Carnacki suspects that they are trying to end the world by creating a Moonchild.